probonopd/linuxdeployqt/README.md

                               searching for libraries.
    -executable=<path>       : Let the given executable use the deployed libraries
                               too
-   -extra-plugins=<list>    : List of extra plugins which should be deployed,
+   -executable-dir=<path>   : Let all the executables in the folder (recursive) use
-                              separated by comma.
+                              the deployed libraries too -extra-plugins=<list>    : List of extra plugins which should be deployed, separated by comma.
    -no-copy-copyright-files : Skip deployment of copyright files.